Variational Quantum Eigensolver for Classification in Credit Sales Risk: Variational Quantum Eigensolver for Credit Sales Risk Analysis

 \subsection{Accuracy of Presented Approach}

 Validation of the presented solution was performed using several VQE variants.
 Table~\ref{lbl:tbl:vqe:accuracy:JW:MS:2023} represents the obtained results for the analyzed data set.
 The overall effectiveness, i.e. the number of correctly classified samples, was checked.
-In addition, in the case of the proposed solution, it was also verified how a given classifier deals with samples from the other class, which allows to indicate the cases of false classification.
+In addition, in the case of the proposed solution, it was also verified how a given classifier deals with samples from the other class, which allows to indicate the cases of a false classification.
 It should also be noted that the VQE circuit generates a state that indicates a given class with a very low error rate.
 Calculated values of the cost function $f$, Eq.~(\ref{lbl:eq:f:error:function:JW:MS:ICCS:2023}), are less than $\approx 0.25$ and usually take a value in the range $(0.05, 0.1)$.

-The best result was achieved for the approach described in this paper ansatz (A) and especially (B), where, in addition to training the circuit several times, the parameters of the classification threshold were also properly selected, which allowed for a high, 100 \%, classification efficiency (No. 7 and 11, Table~\ref{lbl:tbl:vqe:accuracy:JW:MS:2023}).
-Only two-layer circuit was used.
-The version (B) can also get 100\% accuracy with only one layer after tuning $\varepsilon^k_l$ values.
-All samples were correctly classified, and there were no false indications in class 1.
-It should be also noticed that the use of three qubits to describe the samples also speeds up the optimization process.
-The learning time for the SPSA optimizer \cite{Spall1997}, \cite{Wang2018}, \cite{Agafonov2021} with 500 iterations was about 30 (35) seconds, where Intel Xeon W-2245 3.9 Ghz processor was used, OS Windows 11, and Python 3.10.7.
-For comparison, in case of the VQE method based on eight qubits, the learning time was over 600 (700 for No. 4, Table~\ref{lbl:tbl:vqe:accuracy:JW:MS:2023}) seconds for the COBYLA optimizer \cite{Powell1994}, \cite{Arrasmith2020}.
+The best result was achieved, for the approach described in this paper, by two ansatz circuits depicted in Fig.~\ref{lbl:fig:ansatz:classification:circuits:JW:MS:ICCS:2023}.
+Especially, the case (B) where, in addition to training the circuit several times, the parameters of the classification threshold were also properly selected, what provided a high, 100\%, classification efficiency (No. 7 and 11, Table~\ref{lbl:tbl:vqe:accuracy:JW:MS:2023}) by only two-layer circuit.
+The version (B) can also get 100\% accuracy with only one layer after tuning $\Omega^g_c$ values.
+All samples were correctly classified and there were no false indications in class 1.
+It should be also noticed that the use of three qubits, to describe the samples, also speeds up the optimization process.
+The learning time for the SPSA optimizer \cite{Spall1997}, \cite{Wang2018}, \cite{Agafonov2021} with 500 iterations was about 30 (the worst case 35) seconds, where Intel Xeon W-2245 3.9 Ghz processor was used, OS Windows 11, and Python 3.10.7.
+For comparison, in case of the VQE method based on eight qubits, the learning time was over 600 (the worst time was over 700 for the case No. 4, Table~\ref{lbl:tbl:vqe:accuracy:JW:MS:2023}) seconds for the COBYLA optimizer \cite{Powell1994}, \cite{Arrasmith2020}.
 Nevertheless, high classification efficiency was also achieved here, and increasing number of the ansatz circuit layers, as can be seen, translates into increased accuracy.